MultiQC/MegaQC/docs/installation-dev.md

-# MultiQC_DB Installation: Development
+# MegaQC Installation: Development

-If doing development work with MultiQC_DB, we recommend following a slightly different installation procedure.
+If doing development work with MegaQC, we recommend following a slightly different installation procedure.
 The instructions below will set up a lightweight installation with example data and lots of debugging help.

 It is not suitable for a production environment.
-If you want to run MultiQC_DB for your group, see the [production installation](installation-dev.md) instructions instead.
+If you want to run MegaQC for your group, see the [production installation](installation-dev.md) instructions instead.

 ### 1) Grab the code